ToxicEnvelope/Automation-Python-Shorten-Url/README.md

                         log and record all the actions
                         taken by the framework and will
                         contain critical information for
-                        log analysis and errors during runtime
+                        log analysis and errors during runtime.

 #
+#### [Grid.py] `src.main.base.utils.Grid`
+    Grid            -   This module responsible to
+                        create a grid to be for advanced mesure of differences in a picture
+                        and map it via net-grid scalling
+                        relative to the picture taken.

+#
+#### [VisualRegression.py] `src.main.base.utils.VisualRegression`
+    VR              -   This module responsible to
+                        capture, save, analyze and
+                        produce a result given two
+                        images and their differences
+                        by visual regression delta.

+#
 #### [BitlyHomePage.py] `src.main.base.pages.BitlyHomePage`
     BitlyHomePage   -   This module represents the
                         POM.
-It contains some functional
+It contains some functional.

 #
 #### [BaseTes.py] `src.test.BaseTest`